An Asymptotic Orthogonality Relation for ${\rm GL}(n, \mathbb R)$: Introduction

 where $\big\{\phi_j\big\}_{j=1,2,\ldots}$ goes over an orthogonal basis of Hecke-Maass cusp forms for $\text{\rm SL}(2,\mathbb Z)$.
 This is not quite in the form of Definition \ref{GLnOrthoDef} but it can be put into that form with some work.
 Other versions of GL(2) type orthogonality relations with important applications were obtained by Sarnak \cite{Sarnak1984}, and, for holomorphic Hecke modular forms, by Conrey-Duke-Farmer \cite{CDF1997} and J.P.
 Serre \cite{Serre1997}.

 The first asymptotic orthogonality relations for GL(3) with power savings error term were proved independently by Blomer \cite{Blomer_2013} and Goldfeld-Kontorovich \cite{GK2013} in 2013.
 In 2021 Goldfeld-Stade-Woodbury \cite{GSW21} were the first to obtain a power-saving asymptotic orthogonality relation as in Definition \ref{GLnOrthoDef} for GL(4).
-After the year 2014, various other authors obtained power savings asymptotic orthogonality relations of a different type where the term $\frac{h_T\left(\alpha^{(j)}\right) }{\mathcal L_j}$ (which appears in Definition \ref{GLnOrthoDef}) does not include the adjoint L-function $\mathcal L_j$ and the function $h_T$ depends on different parameters.
-For an historical account of these other asymptotic orthogonality relations see \cite{GSW21}.

-The main result of this paper is a proof of the asymptotic orthogonality relation for $\text{\rm GL}(n, \mathbb R)$ (as given in Definition \ref{GLnOrthoDef}) with power saving error term for all $n\ge 2$ for a special choice of test function $h_T.$ The proof we obtain is not unconditional but assumes two conjectures.

 10pt